-Based on the information discovered in agency policies, observations, and information obtained through staff interviews, the auditor finds that the facility and agency exceed the requirements of the standard, as evidenced by the dedication of a full-time PREA Coordinator position, the training conducted for all PREA Compliance Managers, the establishing of monthly meetings for all PREA Coordinators, the PREA Coordinators attendance at the monthly Warden meetings, and the Institutions and Operations monthly meeting showing an agency dedication towards PREA compliance.
+Based on the information discovered in agency policies, observations, and information obtained through staff interviews, the auditor finds that the facility and agency exceed the requirements of the standard, as evidenced by: the dedication of a full-time PREA Coordinator position, the training conducted for all Facility PREA Compliance Managers, the establishment of monthly meetings for all Facility PREA Compliance Managers, the establishment of monthly meetings for all Facility PREA Compliance Managers, the PREA Coordinator's attendance at the monthly Warden meetings and the Institutions and Operations meetings.
+These efforts show an agency that is dedicated to achieving and sustaining PREA compliance.
+The new Facility PREA Compliance Manager's proactive audit of the current facility systems upon transfer and the availability of an Assistant Facility PREA Compliance Manager show a facility that is dedicated to achieving and sustaining PREA compliance